And now, for something completely different

 I spent the next seven years in and out of hospitals, treatment centers, outpatient programs, and therapy sessions.
 Every time I thought I had things under control (ha, the irony!), I’d start feeling overwhelmed, and I’d go back to my dark little world where the only things that mattered were the numbers on the scale, the calories and fat grams in anything that passed my lips, and the tips, tricks, and magazine cut-outs of thin models that filled the pages of my secret “thinspiration” journals I kept under my bed (this was way before Tumblr.)
 I was a goddamn walking Lifetime movie.
 But as I ran my hands over my hip bones as I laid in bed at night, marveled as my jean size got smaller and smaller every time I went shopping, and received loads of wide-eyed comments about how great I looked (yes, this is a thing, even when you’re clearly underweight), I’ll admit it – I felt beautiful.
 And that was a feeling that was very hard to give up.
 So I didn't, until I was 21.

 Seven years of an eating disorder does terrible things to your body.
 When I started eating normally again, my metabolism had been in starvation mode for so long that it didn’t know how to get out of it, and it only remembered how to hold on to everything I ate as if it didn’t know if or when my next meal would come.
 And the nightmare I had when I was starving myself, that if I stopped I would gain all the weight back and go back to being the fat girl…well, that came true.
 It is just plain dumb how easy it was to gain weight after I had spent a third of my life trying to lose it.
 In the years that followed, my thyroid would play games of chicken where sometimes it was normal and I’d lose some weight without changing any of my eating habits, and then other times I’d gain 5 pounds just from looking at food.
-A couple years later, I was diagnosed with PCOS, which, among other fun things, has obesity as a symptom - cool, right?
+A couple years later, I was diagnosed with PCOS, which, among other things, is linked to obesity.
 On top of it all, my bones had been weakened from the years of starving myself to the point where I developed osteopenia, and that combined with my weight meant I would find myself with inexplicable stress fractures in my feet, literally just from walking around the city.
 And the list goes on: my immune system is weakened, I started getting acne again, my hair began thinning, and if my periods decide to show up, they last basically until it's time for my next one.
-It’s as if my body saw its opportunity and decided, it's time for some payback, bitch.
+After years of abusing my body, it decided it was time for some payback.

 Today, I still struggle to feel beautiful.
-Some days I look at my body like it’s something that doesn’t belong to me, like this dreadful appendage that’s attached to me, that I’ve let down and has let me down right back.
+Some days I look at my body like it’s something that doesn’t belong to me, like this dreadful appendage that I’ve let down and has let me down right back.
 Something that takes up way too much space and I don’t know if anyone can see past, because sometimes I can’t.

 Don’t get me wrong.
 My eating disorder is far behind me.
 It’s been ten years since my last treatment center, one where I finally started seeing myself as more than a body that is somehow my enemy.
 Most days, I am grateful for it and how despite everything, it is a survivor.
-And I’m grateful for the things that make me feel beautiful and experience beauty outside of myself – spending time with friends and family who love me unconditionally, taking walks to the park with my dog, and yes, of course, foundation, mascara, highlighter, blush, shimmer eye shadow, and a bold AF lip.
+And I’m grateful for the things that make me feel beautiful and experience beauty outside of myself – spending time with friends and family who love me unconditionally, taking walks to the park with my dog, road trips, and of course a bold AF lip.

-And I’m confident.
+And I'm confident.
 I love my sense of humor, my passion, my integrity, my loyalty, my love for animals, my drive to succeed.
 Even with my body image issues, I have finally reached a place in my life I thought at times I would never get to – a place where I really, truly love myself.
-Not just in the hokey way of dumb inspirational quotes written in bad handwriting fonts across photos of sunsets or whatever.
+Not just in the hokey way of sharing Instagram photos of inspirational quotes overlaid across ocean sunsets.
 But in the I’m a bad-ass bitch, nasty woman, DGAF, hear me roar type of way.
 Where I know I’m too good for all the shit I put myself through in the past.